SartajBhuvaji/Steam-Big-Data-Pipeline/README.md

 - Setup Airflow

 ### Local Setup Issues
 Setting up locally is an easy way, however you might face some issues.
-I use a Windows machine and I have used this video to set up Kafka.
+I use a Windows machine and I have used this [video](https://www.youtube.com/watch?v=BwYFuhVhshI) to set up Kafka.
 However, Airflow does not work natively on Windows 🥲 The easiest workaround is using Docker 🐋.
-You can refer to the docker image here.
-But now you need to have Kafka and PySpark set up in your Docker too.
-You'd need to find an image that has: Kafka + PySpark + Airflow.
+You can refer to the docker image [here](https://github.com/SartajBhuvaji/Steam-Big-Data-Pipeline/blob/main/docker/docker-compose.yaml).
+This docker .yaml file contains PySpark and Airflow along with some other python libraries.
+However, to run the complete project you'd need to find an image that has: Kafka + PySpark + Airflow.
 This makes the docker container too heavy(16GB+ RAM) and would not run on my laptop.
 So you can implement the project in parts.
 Having Kafka run locally.
 This would help you get raw data.
 On your raw data, you can build a docker image with Airflow and PySpark, transfer the raw data, and run the DAGs to achieve the cleaned data.
 Then you'd need to transfer the clean data back to your drive and use Tableau to visualize the results.😤 OOF.

 ### Setting Up Docker 🐳
 Check the awesome [DOCKER-README.md](https://github.com/SartajBhuvaji/Steam-Big-Data-Pipeline/blob/main/DOCKER-README.md) file

 ### AWS to the rescue! 🤌🏻
 #### EC2 Instance Configuration
-Launched an EC2 instance optimized for Kafka and Spark usage.
+- Launched an EC2 instance optimized for Kafka and Spark usage.
-Configured security groups to manage inbound/outbound traffic, ensuring Kafka and Spark functionality.
+- Configured security groups🔐 to manage inbound/outbound traffic, ensuring Kafka and Spark functionality.
-Established an IAM role granting S3 access to the EC2 instance.
+- Established an IAM role granting S3 access to the EC2 instance.
 #### Kafka Deployment on EC2
-Installed and set up Kafka on the EC2 instance.
+- Installed and set up Kafka on the EC2 instance.
-Configured producer-consumer schemas enabling smooth data flow within Kafka.
+- Configured producer-consumer schemas enabling smooth data flow within Kafka.
 #### S3 Bucket Creation
-Created dedicated S3 buckets: steam-raw-storage and steam-clean-storage.
+- Created dedicated S3 buckets🪣: `steam-project-raw`, `steam-project-processed-data`, `steam-project-raw-backup` and `steam-project-processed-data-backup`
-Implemented stringent bucket policies to ensure secure data storage.
+- Implemented stringent bucket policies to ensure secure data storage.
 #### Kafka Data Streaming to S3
-Developed scripts facilitating seamless data streaming from various Steam sources into Kafka topics.
+- Developed scripts facilitating seamless data streaming from various Steam sources into Kafka topics.
-Integrated scripts to efficiently store data into the designated steam-raw-storage S3 bucket.
+- Integrated scripts to efficiently store data into the designated `steam-project-raw-storage` S3 bucket.
 #### Apache Spark Configuration
-Installed and configured Apache Spark on the EC2 instance.
+- Installed and configured Apache Spark on the EC2 instance.
-Crafted Spark scripts adept at transforming and processing data according to daily, weekly, and monthly pipelines.
+- Crafted Spark scripts adept at transforming and processing data according to daily, weekly, and monthly pipelines.
-Successfully loaded processed data into the steam-clean-storage S3 bucket.
+- Successfully loaded processed data into the steam-clean-storage S3 bucket.
 #### S3 Triggers and QuickSight Integration
-Configured S3 event triggers to promptly detect and respond to new data arrivals.
+- Configured S3 event triggers to promptly detect and respond to new data arrivals.
-Integrated QuickSight with S3, enabling direct visualization of data stored in the steam-clean-storage bucket for real-time insights.
+- Integrated QuickSight with S3, enabling direct visualization of data stored in the steam-clean-storage bucket for real-time insights.

 ## Screenshots